-This happens due to presence of carboxyl and amino groups in amino acids of the protein molecule.
-Though these groups are used in peptide bond formation between each two adjacent amino acids during making polypeptide chain, the long chain has an open carboxyl group at one end (rightmost group in the figure) and an amine group at another end (leftmost group in the figure).
+This happens due to the presence of carboxyl and amino groups in the amino acids of the protein molecule.
+Though these groups are used in peptide bond formation between each two adjacent amino acids during making a polypeptide chain, the long chain has an open carboxyl group at one end (rightmost group in the figure) and an amine group at another end (leftmost group in the figure).

-- Protein like enzymes are functional elements that take part in metabolic reactions.
+- Protein-like enzymes are functional elements that take part in metabolic reactions.

 Structures of Protein

 Depending on the structure of the proteins, they are classified into four groups named as:

 - Tertiary structure

 Primary structure describes the unique order in which amino acids are linked together to form a protein.
 Proteins are constructed from a set of 20 amino acids.

 Secondary structure refers to the coiling or folding of a polypeptide chain that gives the protein its 3-D shape.
 There are two types of secondary structures.